 - Rope quickly and easily unwinds to use and rewinds when done

-- Easily adapts and mounts to almost all seat posts
+- Quickly mounts to almost all seat posts or saddles

-- Unit is stored on seat post, no need to worry about forgetting it or putting it in your pack
+- Unit is stored on seat post or saddle, no need to worry about forgetting it or putting it in your pack

-- Rope quickly jerks rider forward once the end of the line is reached (child must have good control of the bike)
+- Rope can quickly jerk rider forward once the end of the line is reached (child must have good control of the bike)

 - Can be tricky for kids to mount and unmount while wearing biking gloves (our rider couldn’t detach the rope while riding)